walokra/vue-awesome/README.md

 ##### Importing the souce version

-If you are using official Vue CLI to create your project and you want to use the untranspiled component (import `vue-awesome/components/Icon` rather than import `vue-awesome` directly, to optimize bundle size, which is recommended), you'll encounter the problem that the default configuration will exclude `node_modules` from files to be transpiled by Babel.
+If you are using official Vue CLI to create your project and you want to use the untranspiled component (import `vue-awesome-v3/components/Icon` rather than import `vue-awesome-v3` directly, to optimize bundle size, which is recommended), you'll encounter the problem that the default configuration will exclude `node_modules` from files to be transpiled by Babel.

-For **Vue CLI 3+**, add `vue-awesome` into `transpileDependencies` in `vue.config.js` like this:
+For **Vue CLI 3+**, add `vue-awesome-v3` into `transpileDependencies` in `vue.config.js` like this:

 ```js
 // vue.config.js